annabavaresco/pstrentino/README.md

 ##### App
 This component constitutes the serving layer of our project.
 It mainly consists of a Flask app which provides an interactive interface to the user, who can choose the emergency room for which he or she would like to know the expected waiting time.
 A screenshot of the graphical interface the user is presented with is available in the image below.
 ![image](https://user-images.githubusercontent.com/74197386/128715677-8e980d76-0cc0-4d3f-a239-b8dbf12333a3.png)

 The Flask app then sends a request to the previously described api in order to obtain the precictions and diplays the ones relative to the emergency room selected by the user by integrating them in the result.html template.
 After the first api call, the predictions are going to be saved for two minutes inside a redis cache (which will de bescribed in the next section) in order to make them quickly-accessible.
-As for the application deployment, we opted for a wsgi server, with nginx handling the http incoming requests.
+As for the application deployment, we opted for a uwsgi server, with nginx handling the http incoming requests.
+Since the app directory is the one with the most complicated structure, it may be useful to give a closer look to its contents and their specific functions:
+* static: this folder contains the styling sheet for the webpages and the image used as background
+* templates: contains the html files rendered by the Flask app
+* .env is the configuration file with all the variables necessary to set the redis cache
+* config.py contains the Config() class used for cache configuration
+* flask_app.py starts the app and the cache
+* uwsgi.ini defines the configuration for the uwsgi server
+* wsgi.py is the module where the app defined inside flask_app.py runs and is going to be used to start the uwsgi server

+##### Redis

+##### Nginx
+It is used to route and handle the requests coming to the 80 port.